|

 Sken's Instructor Grade and received

-October 1992 after teaching as an
+after teaching as an assistant for just

 ( Picture: Neil with